yrmvgh/yiufcrawl/crawl-ref/docs/crawl_manual.rst

   While all sophisticated forms of missile combat are too awkward for them, they are good at throwing things, in particular boulders.

+Old Ogres
+  Old Ogres hit things with clubs, hammers, and whips.
+Old Ogres flail those weapons about with alarming speed.
+Old ogres hit really hard.
+Old Ogres will take your cow and your goat.

 Trolls
   Trolls are monstrous creatures with powerful claws.
 They have thick, knobbly skins of any colour from putrid green to mucky brown, which are covered in